google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/migration-concerns.markdown

 operators migrate to HTTPS, advertisers have little motivation to publish HTTPS.

-Advertisers should at least offer ad service via HTTPS (such as by completing Step 2 in this guide).
+Advertisers should at least offer ad service via HTTPS (such as by completing the "Enable HTTPS On Your Servers" in this guide).
 Many already do.
 You should ask advertisers that do not serve HTTPS at all to at least start.
-You may wish to defer completing Step 4 in this guide until enough advertisers interoperate properly.
+You may wish to defer completing "Make Intra-Site URLs Relative" in this guide until enough advertisers interoperate properly.

 {% endwrap %}